Analysis of market weights under volatility-stabilized market models: Introduction

-As mentioned in \cite{ferkar05}, the uniqueness in law of the above SDE is guaranteed by results in the theory of degenerate stochastic differential equations as developed by Bass \& Perkins in \cite{basspersde}.
+As mentioned in~\cite{ferkar05}, the uniqueness in law of the above SDE is guaranteed by results in the theory of degenerate stochastic differential equations as developed by Bass and Perkins in~\cite{basspersde}.

-A crucial observation made in \cite{ferkar05} in analyzing the VSM model is their connection with the Bessel-square (BESQ) processes.
-Given a solution of SDE \eqref{vsmeq}, one can construct $n$ independent BESQ processes of dimension $2\delta$, (say) $Z_1, Z_2, \ldots, Z_n$, such that the solution $X$ is linked with $Z=(Z_1, \ldots, Z_n)$ by an appropriate time-change.
-Explicitly \eq \en A straightforward generalization of the analysis of Fernholz \& Karatzas shows that a weak solution of the system in \eqref{vsmeq2} can be obtained by the following mechanism.
-Given a solution $X$ of $V(\delta_1, \ldots, \delta_n)$, there exist processes $Z_1, \ldots, Z_n$, which are independent BESQ processes of dimensions $(2\delta_1, \ldots, 2\delta_n)$, such that the time-change relation described in \eqref{vsmbes} continues to hold.
+A crucial observation made in~\cite{ferkar05} in analyzing the VSM model is the connection with Bessel-square (BESQ) processes.
+Given a solution of SDE~\eqref{vsmeq}, one can construct $n$ independent BESQ processes of dimension $2\delta$ (say), $Z_1, Z_2, \ldots, Z_n$, such that the solution $X$ is linked with $Z=(Z_1, \ldots, Z_n)$ by an appropriate time change.
+Explicitly,

+A straightforward generalization of the analysis of Fernholz and Karatzas shows that a weak solution of the system in~\eqref{vsmeq2} can be obtained by the following mechanism.
+Given a solution $X$ of $V(\delta_1, \ldots, \delta_n)$, there exist processes $Z_1, \ldots , Z_n$ which are independent BESQ processes of respective dimensions $2\delta_1, \ldots, 2\delta_n$ such that the time change relation described in~\eqref{vsmbes} continues to hold.

-We have the following results. \begin{prop} Let $X=(X_1, \ldots, X_n)$ have the law $V(\delta_1, \ldots, \delta_n)$ as in \eqref{vsmeq2} with initial $X_i(0) = x_i \ge 0$ for every $i$.
+We have the following results. \begin{prop} Let $X=(X_1, \ldots, X_n)$ have the law $V(\delta_1, \ldots, \delta _n)$ as in~\eqref{vsmeq2}, with initial $X_i(0) = x_i \ge0$ for every $i$.
 Suppose

-Let $S(t)$ denote the total sum process $X_1(t)+X_2(t)+\ldots +X_n(t)$.
+Let $S(t)$ denote the total sum process $X_1(t)+X_2(t)+ \cdots+X_n(t)$.
 Let $\varsigma_a$ be the stopping time